Fast Parallel Hypertree Decompositions in Logarithmic Recursion Depth: Extended Hypergraphs and their Balanced Separation

 \begin{lemma}[cf.\ \cite{DBLP:journals/jcss/GottlobLS02}, Lemma 5.8] Let $H'$ be an exten\-ded subhypergraph of some hypergraph $H$ and let $\mathcal{D} = \langle T, \chi$, $\lambda \rangle$ be an HD in normal form of $H'$.
 Moreover, let $p, c$ be nodes in $T$ such that $p$ is the parent of $c$ and let $C_c \subseteq C_p$ for some $[\chi(p)]$-component $C_p$ of $H'$.
 Then the following equivalence holds: $C_c$ is a $[\chi(c)]$-component of $H'$ if and only if $C_c$ is a $[\lambda(c)]$-component of $H'$. \end{lemma}

 Note that our deviation from \cite{DBLP:journals/jcss/GottlobLS02} in the definition of the $\chi$-label of nodes in a normal-form HD is inessential, since the ``downward'' components in an HD are not affected by adding or removing vertices from the parent node to the $\chi$-label of the child node.

-For our purposes, we need a slightly stronger version of the above lemma: recall that the HD construction in \cite{DBLP:journals/jcss/GottlobLS02} proceeds in a strict top-down fashion.
+However, for our purposes, we need a slightly stronger version of the above lemma: recall that the HD construction in \cite{DBLP:journals/jcss/GottlobLS02} proceeds in a strict top-down fashion.
 Hence, when dealing with $\lambda(c)$, the bag $\chi(p)$ is already known.
 This is due to the fact that, initially at the root $r$, we have $\chi(r) = \bigcup \lambda(r)$ by the special condition.
 And then, whenever $\lambda(c)$ is determined and $\chi(p)$ plus a $[\chi(p)]$-component are already known, also $\chi(c)$ can be computed.
 However, in our HD algorithm, which ``jumps into the middle'' of the HD to be constructed, we only have $\lambda(p)$ (but not $\chi(p)$) available when determining $\lambda(c)$.
-Hence, we need to slightly modify the above lemma as follows:
+Hence, we need to slightly extend the above lemma to the following corollary, which follows from Lemma \ref{lemma:chi-vs-lambda} by an easy induction argument over the distance from the root of the HD:

 \begin{corollary} Let $H'$ be an exten\-ded subhypergraph of some hypergraph $H$ and let $\mathcal{D} = \langle T, \chi, \lambda \rangle$ be an HD in normal form of $H'$.
 Moreover, let $p, c$ be nodes in $T$ such that $p$ is the parent of $c$ and let $C_c \subseteq C_p$ for some $[\lambda(p)]$-component $C_p$ of $H'$.
 Then the following equivalence holds: $C_c$ is a $[\chi(c)]$-com\-ponent of $H'$ if and only if $C_c$ is a $[\lambda(c)]$-component of $H'$. \end{corollary}